stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       \

-      If Moonfleet needs to close due to unexpected Covid-19 related restrictions no charges will be made.\
+      If Moonfleet needs to close due to unexpected Covid-19 related restrictions, no charges will be made.\

       \